bookofproofs/bookofproofs.github.io/_sources/history/20th-century/kodaira.md

 * In 1936-37 Kodaira attended Iyanaga's course on modern analysis which was based on the ideas of von Neumann.
 * Kodaira graduated from the University of Tokyo in March 1938 with a Bachelor of Science in mathematics.
 * Tazuku Nakajima organised concerts and Kodaira accompanied the violinists on the piano.
-* The Kodairas also had two daughters, Yasuko and Mariko.
 * Kodaira had been appointed as a Lecturer in the Department of Physics of the Imperial University of Tokyo in April 1941 and then as an Associate professor in the Department of Mathematics of Tokyo Bunri University in April 1942.
-* After Kodaira completed his teaching in Tokyo at the end of the autumn term, he joined his family in Karuizawa.
-* On 13 April, an air raid destroyed their home in Tokyo and Kodaira and his family moved to Yonezawa where his father owned a house.
-* Kodaira returned to the Institutes a couple of weeks after they reopened, leaving his family in Yonezawa.
 * Rather amazingly, Kodaira was able to quickly restart his seminar and began again producing remarkable results.
 * At this time Kodaira was interested in topology, Hilbert spaces, Haar measure, Lie groups and almost periodic functions.
 * Despite this Kodaira was able to obtain papers to read of mathematical developments and he was most influenced by reading the works of Weyl, Stone, von Neumann, Hodge, Weil and Zariski.